Wilson and Alroy's Record Reviews We listen to the lousy records so you won't have to.

 Hot, Cool & Vicious (1987)

 The smash single "Push It," besides being one of the first hip-hop hits to top the dance charts, was one of the first million-selling singles in recent history from an independent label, helping to break the 70s/80s major label stranglehold on popular music.
 It's also a great example of the band's claiming their sexuality without turning into male-fantasy cartoons; for a SNAG like me, that's extremely refreshing and enjoyable.
-Also has the great single "Tramp" which samples Otis Redding & Carla Thomas's "Tramp" and cuts sexist men down to size.
-The rest of the album isn't quite up to the same standard, but it's fun; the energy and enthusiasm (of artists and producer) is contagious.
+The single "Tramp" (sampling Otis Redding & Carla Thomas's hit) deftly cuts sexist men down to size.
+The rest of the album isn't quite up to the same standard, but it's fun; the energy and enthusiasm (of artists and producer) is contagious ("My Mic Sounds Nice").
 (DBW)

 A Salt With A Deadly Pepa (1988)